Problematy/goodmap/CONTRIBUTING.md

 We keep our issues on github fresh and clean.
 We put there feature requests, bugs, etc.
 If you want to help in developing our project - do it!

 There are plenty of issues reported on github.
-Find one that suits you and make you change!
+Find one that suits you and make your change!
 Just rembember that...

 ### Rule 2: Priorities matter